sdeweese/CLUS23-LTROPS-1836-IOS-XE-Device-Programmability-and-Automation-Lab/YANG_Suite.md

 1. Once the YANG tree is created, select "interface" (note: select CONTROL + F to find "interface" on the page)
 1. From within the "interface" dropdown, select "Loopback" (note: select CONTROL + F to find "Loopback" on the page)
 1. In the name section under "Loopback", add "1"
-1. Select "description" and add the same string of text that you used in the last step.
-3. Click on the right of the textbox wth the description to expand the dropdown menu.
-Select "delete" from the dropdown
+1. Select "description" and click on the right of the textbox wth the description string to expand the dropdown menu.
+Select "delete" from the dropdown.
 4. Select “Clear RPC” to remove any previous RPC
 5. Select “Build RPC”
 6. Select “Run RPC”